WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 7 STEPS TO POOP

 - After 5-10 minutes, you should feel a light bowel movement.

-To have better results, you can simulate muscle contraction 30 minutes before you go to the toilet.
+To have better results, here is what to do when constipated: simulate muscle contraction 30 minutes before you go to the toilet.

 You can mix muscle contraction with squatting to relax the sphincter and puborectalis muscles quicker.

 For most people suffering from constipation, the four steps described above in detail are enough to stimulate bowel movement and quick stool evacuation.